 The water crisis has created a need for sustainable water management.
 Conservation and reuse programs are key components of water management systems.
 There is a sense of urgency around water security, conservation, access, infrastructure, and sustainability.
 Everyone from activists to governments are working to develop solutions to help the world’s water crisis.

 Technologies, such as energy-efficient desalination plants, are being developed and deployed to help increase access to clean water around the world.

 Contact us to learn more about what JRG Energy is doing to address these issues.

-Our team has been engineering ways to implement geothermal desalination units into various areas of the world affected by water scarcity.
+Our team has been engineering ways to implement geothermal desalination units in various areas of the world affected by water scarcity.

-JRG Energy has developed a set of criteria for identifying locations that are prospective to geothermal desalination and have prepared a probability map that overlays areas of geothermal potential, water shortage, and geopolitical factors.
+JRG Energy has developed a set of criteria for identifying locations that are prospective to geothermal desalination and has prepared a probability map that overlays areas of geothermal potential, water shortage, and geopolitical factors.